Things to know before you go

-- All car parks are cash only so please ensure you have change with you to pay for your parking.
+- Most car parks are cash only so ensure you have change with you to pay for your parking.

 - Make sure to follow one-way advisory signage where requested.

 - Keep an eye on Brecon Beacons social media for important announcements on the day you are visiting.